 3. Discount the audiobook and run a Chirp promotion

 Just like discounting ebooks, discounting audiobooks is an effective way to quickly generate a high volume of sales and reach new listeners.
 Authors and publishers can now run audiobook price promotions on Chirp — similar to how BookBub Featured Deals work for ebooks!
 With Chirp, listeners can sign up for their favorite audiobook genres, and each day they’ll receive an email with a fresh selection of limited-time audiobook deals they can purchase à la carte directly from Chirp.
 Authors and publishers alike are already driving exciting sales for their audiobook deals!

-To be eligible for a Chirp deal, your audiobook needs to be available for sale on Chirp via the Findaway catalog.
-To learn more about working with Findaway, click here.
-Once your audiobook is available through Findaway, you can submit it for a Chirp deal from your BookBub Partner Dashboard.
+To be eligible for a Chirp deal, your audiobook needs to be available for sale on Chirp.
+Once your audiobook is salable on Chirp, you can submit it for a featured deal from your BookBub Partner Dashboard.
 If your audiobook is selected for promotion, Chirp sets up the discount for you, making the process super easy!

 Dale Mayer ran a $0.99 deal to Chirp’s Mysteries & Thrillers members for the first audiobook in her mystery series, Arsenic in the Azaleas.
 This promotion generated over 3,300 audiobook sales!
 And since Dale’s entire series is also on Chirp, listeners could easily purchase the next audiobook to find out what happens next.